-Conductor Adam Glaser is currently Music Director of the professional-caliber Juilliard Pre-College Orchestras, Associate Professor of Music and Director of Orchestras at Hofstra University, and Principal Conductor of the NYU Orchestras.
-Guest conducting highlights include a 9-concert residency with the Symphonia Boca Raton, multiple appearances with the symphonies of Wheeling, Illinois and Victoria (BC), and collaborations with such distinguished artists as Itzhak Perlman, Joyce Yang, Conrad Tao, Vijay Gupta, Timo Andres and Areta Zhulla.
+Conductor Adam Glaser is currently Music Director of the professional-caliber Juilliard Pre-College Orchestras and Director of Orchestras at Hofstra University where he serves as an Associate Professor of Music.
+Notable engagements include a post as Principal Conductor of the NYU Orchestras, a nine-concert residency with the Symphonia Boca Raton, appearances with the symphonies of Wheeling, Illinois and Victoria (BC), and collaborations with such distinguished artists as Itzhak Perlman, Joyce Yang, Conrad Tao, Vijay Gupta, Timo Andres and Areta Zhulla.
 Selected honors include the American-Austrian Foundation’s Karajan Fellowship for Young Conductors, which sponsored his residence at the Salzburg Festival and the Vienna Philharmonic’s Attergau Orchestra Institute.

 Glaser began his musical life as a composer and pianist with a passion and affinity for jazz that continues to this day, drawing occasional inspiration from his orchestral career.
+In 2019 he released his debut jazz CD Wide Awake with the Adam Glaser Trio, featuring Pete Coco on bass and Chris Smith on drums.
 As a founding member of Phil Orch Jazz, Glaser has performed and toured with this unique group of Philadelphia Orchestra musicians since 1999, appearing at such venues as World Cafe Live and the Kimmel Center’s Commonwealth Stage in Philadelphia, the Kaplan Penthouse at Lincoln Center in New York, and the Bravo!
 Vail Music Festival in Colorado.
 A frequent collaborator with the Hofstra University jazz faculty, in 2016 he was featured as a guest artist with the Hofstra Jazz Ensemble performing the music of Duke Ellington.
-In 2017, he lead the Adam Glaser Quartet at the Usdan Center Festival Concert series, and in 2019 he will release his debut CD with the Adam Glaser Trio, Wide Awake, featuring Pete Coco on bass and Chris Smith on drums.
 Equally at home across the pop/contemporary spectrum, Glaser has collaborated with groups ranging from the bluegrass-inspired DePue Brothers Band and world-music/fusion group Batik to the New Orleans/gospel-infused Brother Joscephus and the Love Revival Revolution Orchestra.
 Following several years as a consultant and marketing manager for Fortune 500 companies, Glaser maintains a keen interest in commercial music, audio branding and the use of music and sound throughout the business world.